marie-r/dclde2022-silbido-tethys/README.md

 Both of these functions will create a set of XML files that can be uploaded to Tethys using standard Tehtys upload techniques (see the Tethys manual for details).

+# Other
+Several helper functions are included in this repository.
+- dclde_detections2xml - Called by dclde_process_detections to generate the
+ XML files.
+- binary_search - Fast sorted array searching
+- createSubclass - Helper function to overcome Matlab limitation that does not allow creation of nested subclasses.
+- effort-diel - Not yet used
+- audit_gps - identified issues with GPS tracks